GoncaloOlas/summaries/Discipline-building.md

 - [ ] Take 2 days of in the middle of the week
 - [ ] No food for 5 days
 - [ ] Make a list of things you have to do
+- [ ] Scrutinize yourself and find your weak spots
+- [ ] Make a plan towards your desired goal -> create mini milestones with actions and time along the way to check your progress
+- [ ] Develop a deep work ritual, schedule chunks of deep work
+- [ ] Evening shutdown ritual: list of unfinished tasks and associate an action plan to it.
+At the end say "Shutdown complete" when you finish this list

 # Insights